 The ark was so holy that it could never ever be touched by human hands.
 You could not even touch it accidentally.
 If anyone did, it would be instant death, like touching a live wire.
 Uzzah defied the Word of God.
 He defied God’s revealed will and did what seemed right to him.
 Many still do that today.

 Question Six – Is it wrong to dance in church?

-One North Carolina church adopted a motion in 1898 that said, “. . . whereas dancing is a sin, therefore be it resolved that any member of this church engaging in any form of dancing shall be considered guilty of disorderly conduct and dealt with accordingly.”
+Many churches say that it is.
+The Bethlehem Christian Church in Elon, NC adopted a strong stand against dancing over a hundred years ago.
+In 1898, it adopted a motion saying, “whereas dancing is a sin, therefore be it resolved that any member of this church engaging in any form of dancing shall be considered guilty of disorderly conduct and dealt with accordingly.”

-Some Baptist churches teach that dancing is a sin.
+Many Baptist churches teach that dancing is a sin.
 Are they right?
-Sometimes it is wrong.
+Sometimes dancing is wrong.
 Some worldly dancing today is without question sin.
 It can also lead to sin.